nop0x07bc/bapl-class-language/report/README.md

 #### Assignment
 A variable is updated via an _assignment_ statement.
 For a assignment to be valid the variable first has to be declared (semantic check in compiler).
-The assigment statement takes the following form:
+The assignment statement takes the following form:

 ```
 lhs        = identifier , "[" , expression , "]" , {"[" , expression , "]"}